esponges/interview/react-ts-node.md

 - Have you heard about the __SOLID principles__?
 What are they?
 Can they be applied to React?
 How?

-1. Single Responsibility Principle (SRP): A component should have one and only one reason to change, meaning that a component should have only one job.
+1. __Single Responsibility Principle__ (SRP): A component should have one and only one reason to change, meaning that a component should have only one job.
 Eg. a component should only render a list of items, not fetch the data and render the list.
-2. Open/Closed Principle (OCP).
+2. __Open/Closed Principle__ (OCP).
 A component should be open for extension but closed for modification.
 Eg. a component should be able to be extended to render a list of items in a table or in a list.
 Splitting the code in small components (atomic design) will help to achieve this.
-3. Liskov Substitution Principle (LSP).
+3. __Liskov Substitution Principle__ (LSP).
 A component should be replaceable with its subtypes without altering the correctness of the program.
 Eg. a component should be able to be replaced by a component that renders a list of items in a table or in a list.
-4. Interface Segregation Principle (ISP).
+4. __Interface Segregation Principle__ (ISP).
 A component should not be forced to implement methods that it does not use.
 Eg. a component should not be forced to implement a method to fetch data if it's not going to use it or receive objects with unnecessary properties.
+In React, a component could be receiving props that doesn't require, for example in an object, where we'd just needs partial elements of it.
-5. Dependency Inversion Principle (DIP).
+5. __Dependency Inversion Principle__ (DIP).
 A component should not depend on another component.
 It should depend on abstractions.
 Eg. a component should not depend on a component that fetches data.
 It should depend on an abstraction that fetches data, for example a custom hook, or a library such as React Query for handling data fetching in an abstract way.

 A great article (here)[https://www.everydayreact.com/articles/solid-principles-in-react]

 - What's an __MVC__?
 Can it be applied to React?
 How?

 > MVC stands for Model View Controller.
 It's a software design pattern that separates the data from the presentation.
 It can be applied to React by using Redux.
 Redux is a state management library that follows the MVC pattern.

-The store is the model, the view is the component, and the controller is the reducer.
+The user _acts_ with using an action creator.
+The action creator _dispatches_ an action.
+The action _updates_ the store with a reducer.
+The store _notifies_ the view.
+The view _re-renders_.

 - What's __data serialization__?
 Why is it important?